About NuGen LED Solutions

 Our products are used nationally in signs, schools, offices, hotels, restaurants, athletic fields, turnpikes, fire stations, police stations, warehouses, factories, state parks, gas stations and more.
 Customer satisfaction is our first priority.

-To date we have helped our customers collect thousands of dollars in rebates.
+To date we have helped our customers collect 6 figures worth of incentives and rebate checks.
 Our customers range from the local guy with a pole barn to the largest Hotel, Billboard, Retail and Restaurant Chains in America.
 We hope you will share our passion to rid the nation of low efficiency lighting in order to conserve energy for generations to come.

 We're a member of the Louis Bromfield Society on behalf of The Malabar Farm Foundation in Lucas, OH.
 In 2018, NuGen LED Solutions donated all of the LED lighting for the late Bromfield's home, which includes paintings by the late folk artist, Grandma Moses, Bromfield's Pulitzer Prize and the location of the Humphrey Bogart and Lauren Bacall wedding.
 Also upgraded on the same state park property was the famous Pugh Cabin (site of the opening scenes of The Shawshank Redemption - nominated for 7 Academy Awards).
 Bromfield was a conservationist, farmer, best selling author and it is an honor to have a NuGen LED Solutions badge on the commemorative wall in the welcome center at Malabar Farm.